placeholder image

 Primary Instructor - Fall 2020 / Fall 2021

-Examines important works, artists, and themes that comprise the artistic production of colonial Latin America.
-Focuses on the intermingling, convergence, and at times the clash of European, Amerindian, and African cultures, which established the foundation of Latin America's pluralism.
-Recommended prerequisite: ARTH 3729.
+Examines important works, artists, and themes that comprise the artistic production of colonial Mexico and Peru.
+Focuses on the intermingling, convergence, and conflict of European, Amerindian, Creole, mestizo, and African groups, which established the foundation of Latin America's cultural pluralism.
+Recommended prerequisites: ARTH 1500, ARTH 1600, ARTH 3729.

 • ARTH 4459 - Precolumbian Art of Mesoamerica